BookingSync/contributing/README.md

 # Contributing to BookingSync projects

-We'd love to see you contributing to your projects, please just follow a few conventions.
+We'd love to see you contributing to our projects, please just follow a few conventions.

 ## Coding conventions